85°C Bakery Cafe: United States

-Taiwanese President Tsai Ing-wen

-In August 2018, an LA branch of Taiwanese-owned 85°C Bakery Cafe served Tsai Ing-wen and gave her an "enthusiastic welcome".
-Chinese customers of branches in mainland China called for a boycott, while the chain's statement "distancing itself from pro-independence sentiments" angered Taiwanese people, who accused 85°C of "bowing to Chinese pressure".
+In August 2018, an Los Angeles branch of Taiwanese-owned 85 °C Bakery Cafe served Taiwan president Tsai Ing-wen and gave her an "enthusiastic welcome".
+Chinese customers of branches in mainland China called for a boycott.
+Boycott supporters characterized the chain as "trying to rake in Chinese money" while "supporting Taiwanese independence".
+85 °C Bakery Cafe posted a statement on its Chinese website that the company has "firm support for the 1992 Consensus" and stating the company's "belief that the two sides of the Strait are one family".

+The chain's statement "distancing itself from pro-independence sentiments" angered Taiwanese people, who accused 85 °C of "bowing to Chinese pressure".

 Mainland China

-Use of ingredients

-In 2017, Shanghai's market supervision department found that the so-called "pork floss bread" sold in Shanghai at 85°C was not actually made with pure pork floss, but rather was made of "pork floss powder" and contained both pork and pea powder.
+In 2017, Shanghai's market supervision department found that the so-called "pork floss bread" sold in Shanghai at 85 °C was not actually made with pure pork floss, but rather was made of "pork floss powder" and contained both pork and pea powder.
 The department believed that this behavior violated the Consumer Protection Law of the People's Republic of China and imposed a fine of Renminbi 150,000.

 Taiwan

-Hygiene malpractice

-On 24 July 2015, the newspaper China Times reported that a green tea of a retail store in Taoyuan, Taiwan, analyzed by the Department of Public Health of that city during a sampling event, contained 4.7 times as much bacteria as what would be allowed according to the standard set by that Department.
+On 24 July 2015, the newspaper China Times reported that a green tea of a retail store in Taoyuan, Taiwan, analyzed by the Department of Public Health of that city during a sampling event, contained 4.7 times as much bacteria as what would be allowed according to the standard set by that department.
 This may have been due to poor sanitation or quality of ingredients or inappropriate handling during the production process.

-Underpayment

-In 2008, the "95 Youth Labor Union" investigated 50 stores of 85°C Bakery Cafe, of which 32 were found to be involved in unlawful practices.
+In 2008, the "95 Youth Labor Union" investigated 50 stores of 85 °C Bakery Cafe, of which 32 were found to be involved in unlawful practices.
 Among them, 22 stores were in violation of wage regulations and 29 were employing uninsured workers.